grimoire/mmdetection-to-tensorrt/README.md

-# MMDet to tensorrt
+# MMDet to TensorRT

-This project aims to convert the mmdetection model to tensorrt model end2end.
+This project aims to convert the mmdetection model to TensorRT model end2end.
 Focus on object detection for now.
 Mask support is **experiment**.

 support:

 - fp16
 - int8(experiment)
 - batched input